Zhejiangopterus: Discovery

-In April 1986 a young chalkstone quarry worker named Xu Chengfa, found a large fossil near the village of Aolicun in Linhai.
-Xu by letter informed the Zhejiang Museum of Natural History at Hangzhou, and Zhang Minghua of the museum understood the remains were those of an unknown pterosaur from it.
+In April 1986 a young chalkstone quarry worker named Xu Chengfa found a large fossil near the village of Aolicun in Linhai.
+By letter, Xu informed the Zhejiang Museum of Natural History at Hangzhou, and Zhang Minghua of the museum understood the remains were those of an unknown pterosaur from it.
 Therefore, a team consisting of the describers and Wu Weitang were sent to investigate.
 They secured the fossil, instructing the local population to be alert for possible further finds.
 Xu himself managed to find three more specimens before being killed in an accident in 1988; another worker found a complete skull.

 In the early 1990s, in total, six larger fossils had been recovered from the Tangshang Formation, an 81.5 million year old layer from the Campanian.
 Among those was the holotype, ZMNH M1330, the impression of the skull of a juvenile individual.
 Several paratypes were referred: ZMNH M1325, a skeleton lacking the skull; ZMNH M1328, an almost complete skeleton and ZMNH M1329, a fragmentary skeleton.